AsinineFatuity/bootstrap/README.md

 4. Quite opinionated but loosely coupled.
 The contents matter, structure doesn't
 ## Run The Script
 1. Install Django using your preferred package manager
-2. Start a new project by running `django-admin startproject project_name .` The `.` is necessary so that the script references your project easily
-3. Ensure you have installed node and npm
+2. Ensure you have installed node and npm
-4. Run the script `python3 set_up_frontend.py`
+3. Run the script `python3 set_up_frontend.py`
-5. This will configure webpack, redux and the react app and install all dependecies
+4. This will configure webpack, redux and the react app and install all dependecies
+## Post Script Instructions
+1. Install frontend packages by running `pnpm install` or equivalent
-6. Add this to your django project settings file
+2. Add this to your django project settings file
    ```python
    #TEMPLATES["DIRS"] list in project/settings.py
    import os # top of file